DataBiosphere/data-portal/content/releases/2020-mar/methods.md

 | :-- |
 | It depends on the sequencing technology of the dataset.
 The gene matrix for datasets processed with the 10x technology contain gene counts.
 The matrix for datasets processed with Smart-seq2 technology contain RSEM TPMs.
 All matrices also include important metadata, such as sample processing and organ information. |

-The metadata in each count matrix file was modified to include new ontology labels and corrections to existing ontology labels.
+The metadata in each gene matrix file was modified to include new ontology labels and corrections to existing ontology labels.
 Additionally, due to a processing error, all EmptyDrops output was removed from files produced with the Optimus pipeline.
 This has been corrected and EmptyDrops will be available in future releases.
-All updated gene matrix files (loom format) used for the March 2020 Release are available for download under the Release Files column of the [DCP Portal’s Data Release page](data.humancellatlas.org/explore/releases/2020-mar) (see the Pipeline Input files section).
+All updated gene matrix files (loom format) used for the March 2020 Release are available for download under the Release Files column of the [DCP Portal’s Data Release page](data.humancellatlas.org/explore/releases/2020-mar).

 ## Dataset IDs
 Each dataset was given a unique ID with a “2020-Mar...” prefix.
 All dataset IDs are listed on the March 2020 Release page in the “Dataset” column.
 This Dataset ID was used to name all input and output files relevant to each dataset.

 ## Terra workspace preparation
 Each Release dataset was analyzed in individual workspaces in the cloud-based platform [Terra](app.bio.terra).
 The Cumulus workflow ([Snapshot 14](https://portal.firecloud.org/#methods/cumulus/cumulus/14/wdl)) was imported from the Broad Methods Repository into each Terra workspace.
 Each workspace links to a workspace-specific Google bucket (WORKSPACE_BUCKET); each dataset’s gene matrix (loom format) was uploaded to the Google bucket.
-Throughout the Cumulus workflow, the cloud path to the Google bucket was used to specify the name of each dataset’s input and output files (see an example in the [Global Inputs section](#-global-inputs).
+Throughout the Cumulus workflow, the cloud path to the Google bucket was used to specify the name of each dataset’s input and output files (see an example in the [Global Inputs section](#-global-inputs)).

 ## Cumulus workflow
 The Cumulus workflow was used to perform cell clustering, differential expression analyses, and plotting using each dataset’s gene matrix (loom format) as input.
 More information about Cumulus can be found in the [main documentation](https://cumulus.readthedocs.io/en/0.13.0/cumulus.html).
 Additionally, you can view the Cumulus workflow used for these analyses in the [Broad Methods Repository](https://portal.firecloud.org/#methods/cumulus/cumulus/14/wdl) or on [GitHub](https://github.com/klarman-cell-observatory/cumulus/blob/c937a832718aacbe75a0fdbca9cde682c48e2407/workflows/cumulus/cumulus.wdl).